Kehrlann/carvel-demo/slides/slides.md

 1. **Build and deploy a simple application**
 1. Modify an existing app
 1. Make it prod-ready and publish it
-1. Package it all up as an "application"
+1. GitOps and Package Management

 ---
 # Build and deploy an app: ytt and kapp